 Click on any session link to register (all times are EDT).

-APA Style CENTRAL Online Introduction introduces librarians to the platform:
+APA Style CENTRAL Online Introduction introduces librarians, faculty, and students to the platform:

 Teaching with APA Style CENTRAL details how faculty, librarians, and other instructors can use APA Style CENTRAL in teaching APA Style: